 Serious side effects of Codeine include slowed heartbeat, shallow breathing, blurred vision, agitation, and hallucinations.
 Read more from Medline about Codeine’s effects.

 Promethazine, a drug given for things like motion sickness, nausea and vomiting, or allergic reactions, is “anticholinergic”.
-When something is anticholinergic it has particular side effects that can be associated with it.
-In medical school, we learn lots of mnemonics to remember side effects and this one I will never forget:
+When something is anticholinergic it has particular side effects that can be associated with it which increase with the amount taken.
+In medical school, we learn lots of mnemonics to remember side effects:

 Blind as a bat (dilated pupils)